HONDA BIG RUCKUS (PS250)

 So what is there not to like?
 Besides the 30-40mph acceleration deadspot, extended high speed riding can be somewhat tedious without an aftermarket windscreen as the Big Ruckus offers virtually no wind protection in its stock form.
 There's also the styling which always seem to polarize people into a strong opinion one way or the other.

 Ultimately, the Big Ruckus is a love it or hate it scooter.
 If you like the styling, you’re going to adore this scooter.
 If you don't, have a look at Honda's Reflex which shares the same motor and many other similarities while offering more normal styling.
 None of the cons are deal breakers and most of them can be addressed by you.
 If you hate the styling, none of the cool features like the adjustable seat are going to change your mind.
 The bottom line is that this is a pretty solid scooter with unique styling that you can judge.

-OWNER REVIEWS (7) - Browse Big Ruckus Owner Reviews REVIEW - Add a Review of Your Big Ruckus
+OWNER REVIEWS (9) - Browse Big Ruckus Owner Reviews REVIEW - Add Your Review

 * Nifty seat